b3scale/b3scale/README.md

 ## License

-b3scale is provided under the [GNU Affero General Public License 3.0] (https://www.gnu.org/licenses/agpl-3.0.en.html).
+b3scale is provided under the [GNU Affero General Public License 3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
 That means that all changes made to b3scale by an operating party must be provided as described by the license.
-Unlike other projects, contributing to b3scale do not require signing a Contributor Agreement or similar.
+Unlike other projects, contributing to b3scale does not require signing a Contributor Agreement or similar.
 This means fair, impartial treatment for the entire community.

 ## Disclaimer